barryclark/jekyll-now/_posts/2017-03-24-sequence-labeling-on-a-structured-data.md

 ## Future research
 In the scheme sketched above, training is done in a classic sequence labeling fashion.
 But decoding was augmented to obey structural constraints.
 A more proncipled approach would be to use structural decoding constrains during the training too.
-For that we can modify loss function such that it only considers decodings thatare conssitent with document structure.
+For that we can modify loss function such that it only considers decodings that are conssitent with document structure.